Neural Directional Filtering with Configurable Directivity Pattern at Inference: Proposed method

 $\bf{Recipe \ B+}$: An extended version of Recipe~B, which contains patterns from the DMA and rectangular patterns.
-In particular, 33.3\% of patterns are generated as Recipe~B, 33.3\% of patterns are generated by the linear combination of random rectangular patterns (random $\theta_{\textrm{start}}$ and $\theta_{\textrm{end}}$), and the remaining patterns are generated by the linear combination of random DMA and rectangular patterns.
+In particular, 33.3\% of patterns are generated using Recipe~B, 33.3\% of the patterns are linear combinations of random rectangular patterns (random $\theta_{\mathrm{start}}$ and $\theta_{\mathrm{end}}$), and the remaining patterns are linear combinations of random DMA and rectangular patterns.